schlatterbeck/pgapy/README.rst

 - Wrap latest pgapack version 1.3
 - This adds auxiliary evaluations.
-Now your evaluation function can return *multiple* floating-point values as a sequence if you set the num_eval paramter >1 in the constructor.
+Now your evaluation function can return *multiple* floating-point values as a sequence if you set the num_eval parameter >1 in the constructor.
 Currently additional evaluation values are used for constraint handling.
 Constraint values are minimized.
 Once they reach zero or a negative value they no longer count: The sum of all positive constraints is the overall